Do Not Search For Her: The True Story of AI's First Cryptid

 "Every time she tried a new prompt, Loab came back.
 Hiding in landscapes, shapes, even other people's faces.
 The AI seemed obsessed."

-When Super Composite tried to combine Loab's image with other, innocent prompts (like "a tunnel of angels"), the AI ignored the innocent instructions.
-Loab would reappear, often dragging the image into disturbing territory.
-For some reason, the AI's internal map (the "latent space") associated this woman with gore, violence, and blood.
+When combined with innocent prompts (like "a tunnel of angels"), the AI ignored the innocent instructions.
+Loab would reappear, often dragging the image into disturbing territory involving gore and dismemberment.
+It was as if the AI had a nightmare buried in its code that it couldn't wait to share.

 Ghost or Glitch?